zylon-ai/private-gpt/docs/description.md

 * Install latest VS2022 (and build tools) https://visualstudio.microsoft.com/vs/community/
 * Install CUDA toolkit https://developer.nvidia.com/cuda-downloads
+* Verify your installation is correct by running `nvcc --version` and `nvidia-smi`, ensure your CUDA version is up to date and your GPU is detected.
 * [Optional] Install CMake to troubleshoot building issues by compiling llama.cpp directly https://cmake.org/download/

 If you have all required dependencies properly configured running the